 Q: Why did you want to tell this story?

 A: Director Guillermo del Toro once tweeted that “Telling a story is the desire to create worlds that exist solely in us, for the solace of others that may need them.”
 I’m not sure anything anyone has ever said about writing or storytelling has resonated with me quite so much, especially in regards to this particular book.
 I grew up in a really specific way in a really specific place around a really specific type of people, none of which I’d ever seen accurately reflected back to me in fiction when I started writing Chicken.
 When I came across a church in a novel, it rarely felt familiar because it rarely factored into every waking moment of the characters’ lives.
-And so I hadn’t realized it until Casper invited himself into my head, but I really wanted to fix that.
-I really wanted to tell a story that would not only hopefully bring some solace to kids like Casper and Brant, but also to anyone else who grew up like that.
-Because it’s so easy for one side to paint a religious childhood as an ideal thing, and for the other to paint it as something warped bordering on abuse, but it’s a lot more complicated than that.
-Casper thinks he would be happier attending a more normal church, but if he did then he wouldn’t have met Brant.
-And growing up religious for anyone, straight or queer, can be full of painful Catch-22s like that.
+When Casper invited himself into my brain, I realized that I really wanted to tell a story that would bring some solace to kids like him and Brant, but also to anyone, queer or straight, who grew up in a culture that taught them not to trust their own hearts.

-Q: How much, if any, of this story is based on personal experience?
+Q: So exactly how much of this story is based on personal experience?

 Q: Did you ever consider any other titles?